SummersStarLight/ndac6416/README.md

     6. The Segment class is used by the Envelope class to generate voltage control waveforms.
 The ADSR class is a subclass of the Envelope class and generates the classic Attack, Decay, Sustain, and Release waveform.
-    7.  the FuncTimer class uses the STM32F767 16-bit timers to call Envelope functions in real-time.
+    7. The FuncTimer class uses the STM32F767 16-bit timers to call Envelope functions in real-time.
+    8. The USBMIDI class receives MIDI instructions from the USB connector CN13 on the NUCLEO-F767 board.

 Installation Procedure